marcelrojas/marcelrojas/README.md

 ## Info

-Hi there, I'm Marcel a engineer.
+Hey there, I'm Marcel a web developer and product designer.

-- :computer: I'm currently working for :whale: [MoBiDiC](https://github.com/mobidic) at :hospital: [CHU Montpellier](https://www.chu-montpellier.fr/en/)
-- :school: I'm currently learning : flask, streamlit
-- :dart: Fun fact : I already made a Robin Hood in darts (twice)

 <b>Where to find me</b>